MarinaMoreno/MarinaMoreno/README.md

 👋 Hello everyone!
+I'm Marina and I am on the never-ending journey of the data scientist career.

-I'm Marina and I'm starting my data scientist's journey with a background degree in Mathematics and a Master's in Big Data Analysis in Economics and Business from the University of the Balearic Islands (UIB)
+📚 I've studied the degree of Mathematics and a master degree in Big Data Analysis in Economics and Business from the University of the Balearic Islands (UIB).

 💡 I'm enthusiastic about transforming raw data into valuable and interesting information with the mindset of facilitating and empowering decision making.